Akascape/CTkDesigner-Support/README.md

 <br> [<img src="https://img.youtube.com/vi/bIWLkiYeWFg/0.jpg" width=80% height=80%>](https://youtu.be/bIWLkiYeWFg)

 ### Note
-I made many customtkinter widgets and made them free for everyone, but CTkDesigner took a lot of manual work and time, so consider this as a type of support if you like to buy this project from me.
+I made many customtkinter widgets and released them for free, for everyone, but CTkDesigner took a lot of manual work and time, so consider this as a type of support if you like to buy this project from me.